 - Eurozone ESI confidence, manufacturing PMI, CPI, unemployment due

-- Switzerland has KOF leading indicator, manufacturing PMI, and CPI
+- Switzerland has KOF, manufacturing PMI (and CPI) and CPI

 On June 28, 2021

-There was sensational news out of the UK over the weekend, with Health Secretary Matt Hancock resigning after being caught flouting his own lockdown rules, but the news boosting the pound was a statement from Hancock’s replacement, Sajid Javid, that he is expecting to greenlight the full reopening of the UK economy on July 19.
+The UK had some sensational news over the weekend.
+Health Secretary Matt Hancock quit after he was caught breaking his own lockdown regulations.
+But the news that really boosted the pound came from Hancock’s successor, Sajid Jarvid.
+He said he expects to approve the full reopening the UK economy on the 19th of July.

-a rise in hospitalizations and mortality, which remain at basement levels.
+A rise in hospitalizations, and mortality which remains at basement levels.

-Treasuries lost ground on Friday after choppy trading since the FOMC’s pivot announced on June 16.
-The unwinding of the flattening trade weighed on the longer maturities.
-The 30-year bond sold off sharply on Friday with the 30-year climbing over 5 bps to 2.149%.
-The 10-year was 3.2 bps cheaper at 1.52%.
-The 2-year was fractionally richer at 0.266%.
-The curve widened 3 bps to 125 bps on Friday and was at 118 bps the Friday before.
-Stocks closed last week on a mixed footing with a reflation trade boosting the Dow, while the pop in rates weighed on the NASDAQ.
+Treasuries fell on Friday, after trading that was choppy since the FOMC announced its pivot on June 16.
+The unwinding the flattening traded weighed on longer maturities.
+The 30-year bond dropped sharply on the Friday.
+It climbed over 5 bps, to 2,149%.
+The 10-year bond sold for 3.2 bps less at 1.52%.
+The 2-year had a fractional increase in value at 0.266%.
+The curve was 3 bps wider on Friday at 125 bps, compared to the previous Friday’s 118 bps.
+The stock market closed on a mixed note last week, with the Dow boosted by a reflation trade while the NASDAQ was weighed down by the spike in rates.

 The stronger-than-expected rebound in the global economy and the faster than projected acceleration in inflation has caused central bankers around the world to start to discuss withdrawal of accommodation.
-In fact, several emerging market nations have already begun lifting rates.
-However, liftoff from the FOMC, ECB, BoE, and BoJ is still quite some time in the future.
+Several emerging market countries have actually begun raising rates.
+It will be some time before the FOMC and ECB lift rates.

 Sources reported some of the heavy selling in Treasuries was from rate locking ahead what could be a flood of bank issuance this week after the major banks easily passed very onerous stress tests with the major banks having sufficient capital to cover $470 bln in losses.
-The Fed removed pandemic restrictions last Thursday, also opening the door for dividend payments and share buybacks.
-Look for positive movements on financial and bank stocks.
+The Fed removed Pandemic restrictions on Thursday also allowed dividends to be paid and shares to be bought back.
+Watch for positive movement in financial and bank stocks.

-The focus this week will be on the jobs report on Friday, where we expect non-farm payrolls to rise 550k, versus the previous 559k increase.
+This week, the focus will be on Friday’s jobs report, when we expect the non-farm payrolls increase to 550k, up from the previous 559k.
 Other data on the week include June consumer confidence, along with the June ADP employment survey, June manufacturing ISM, housing data, and the May trade report.

-Did you like our excerpt and would you like to get 37 other inflation stock picks?
+Would you like 37 more inflation stock picks after reading our excerpt?
 Try our ABS Advisor Market Intelligence Report for $19.95!

-- Key Market Drivers – Know what is directly affecting the markets.
+- Key Market Drivers – What is directly affecting markets?

-- Global Market Analysis – Get a high-level picture of the US and global economy.
+- Global Market Analysis – Get an overview of the US economy and the global economy.

-- Stocks to Watch – High-quality blue-chip and dividend income stocks to watch.
+- Stocks to Watch – Stocks with dividend income and high-quality blue chips to watch

-- Economic Calendar – Find out what is happening this week.
+- Economic Calendar – Discover what’s going on this week.